 In this guide, we will explain how an employer data breach can take place.
-We will also look at how to sue your employer for a data breach if you have a valid claim.
+We will also look at how to sue for breach of the data protection act by an employer if you have a valid claim.

 Victims of data breaches can suffer emotional distress or psychological injuries.
 They can also lose money to fraudsters.
 If this happened to you because of an employer’s data breach, you could have a valid claim.

 Contact Accident Claims UK to speak to us about your ordeal.
 We could put you in touch with a data breach solicitor to start working on your claim if we can see that you are owed data breach compensation.

 Here are some examples of personal data that your employer could hold about you.